Sam Kahn: Early days

 He left after getting a tip off that he was about to be arrested by BOSS.
 He donned a disguise and made his way out of the country through Swaziland.
 In Swaziland he and some other refugees chartered a small aircraft to take them North.
 The story has it that at one point in the journey Sam looked out the window and noticed a liquid leaking from the plane.
 He asked the pilot what it might be, and it turned out that the cap had mysteriously been left off the fuel tank.
 This may or may not have been an attempt at sabotage.

 He eventually arrived in England to be reunited with his wife and children, who had left a few months earlier in December 1959.
 Pauline and the children travelled from Cape Town to Southampton on an oceangoing mail liner called the RMS Pendennis Castle.

 In England Sam settled in North London (1960–1984) and then in Guildford (1984–1987).
 Sam had four children with his wife Pauline, all boys.
 Sam Kahn died in 1987.

-Sam Kahn died in a motor vehicle accident on the outskirts of Carmiel in Israel while on his way to visit a relative in 1987.
-His rental car was struck side on by a large truck whilst waiting to pull into the main flow of traffic on a motorway.

-In the report compiled by the Israeli police, the Israeli Army Sergeant who was driving the truck answered "I don't know" to virtually every question put to him, even though he was not badly injured.

 Barry Joseph Kahn, his eldest son, was born in South Africa in 1950, studied medicine at University College Hospital London and went on to become a Consultant Anaesthetist in Wexham Park Hospital near Slough, doing occasional work with the renowned heart surgeon Magdi Yacoub at the Brompton Hospital in London.

-Barry, his son died five years after Sam in 1992, after having been hit by a train at Slough railway station.
+Despite being a Communist he sent three of his children to grammar school and one of his children to private schools and in his personal life liked to enjoy "the best of everything" according to his brother-in-law.

-Although Jewish, Sam was a vehement critic of Israeli policies and in particular their human rights abuses in the occupied territories, having noticed the similarities between the iniquitous South African apartheid regime, and the Israeli segregation of races.
+Although Jewish, Sam was a vehement critic of Israeli policies and an anti-Zionist.
 In his latter years he concentrated predominantly on the Arab-Israeli conflict, whilst at the same time retaining an active interest in South African politics.
+He was visiting Israel when he died in a car accident in Karmiel, where his cousin lived.
+Politically, he never renounced or denounced Stalin despite the millions of people who were murdered in the Soviet Union under Stalin.
+He remained an orthodox communist and never came to terms with the reality of what had happened under Stalin.
+In broad terms, he was brought as up an orthodox Jew, renounced the religion at a young age and went on to become an orthodox Communist.

+Riva Joffe, who was also Jewish and an anti-Zionist, gave the eulogy at his funeral.

 He only visited South Africa once after his departure from South Africa in 1960, in order to attend the funeral of his brother Julius Kahn with whom he corresponded regularly during his years of exile, and was given permission to remain on South African soil for 48 hours by the authorities.